Huamantla is a small city in Huamantla Municipality located in the eastern half of the Mexican state of Tlaxcala.

-Commerce and services is the fastest-growing sector of the economy.
+Commerce and services are the fastest-growing sectors of the economy.
 The city is the starting point for a tourist route called “Huamantla and the East”.

-The name comes from various Nahuatl words “cuahuitl” (“tree”), “man” (“next” or “in line”) and “tla” (“abundance”), which together are interpreted as place of aligned trees.
+The name comes from various Nahuatl words “cuahuitl” (“tree”), “man” (“next” or “in line”), and “tla” (“abundance”), which together are interpreted as a place of aligned trees.

 The municipality is located in the eastern half of the state of Tlaxcala, in the Central Mexican Highlands.
 It has an average altitude of 2,500 meters above sea level.

 The geography of the municipality has three types of relief.
-About twenty percent is rugged mountain (located in the far north and far south), about thirty percent is semi-flat (located I the north and south and over half which is flat, in the center.
+About twenty percent is rugged mountains (located in the far north and far south), about thirty percent is semi-flat (located in the north and south, and over half is flat, in the center.